NomicFoundation/hardhat/docs/src/content/tutorial/boilerplate-project.md

 npx hardhat --network localhost faucet <your address>
 ```

-You'll run a custom Hardhat task we included that uses the balance of the deploying account to send 100 MBT and 1 ETH to your address.
+You'll run a custom Hardhat task we included that uses the balance of the deploying account to send 100 MHT and 1 ETH to your address.
 This will allow you to send tokens to another address.

 You can check out the code for the task in [`/tasks/faucet.js`](https://github.com/NomicFoundation/hardhat-boilerplate/blob/master/tasks/faucet.js), which is required from `hardhat.config.js`.